-This post may contain affiliate links.
-This means that if you make a purchase using the link, We make a small commission –at no cost to you.
-Read the full disclosure
+Disclosure: This post may contain affiliate links, which means that I get a commission if you decide to make a purchase through my links, at no cost to you.
+Read my for more info. disclosure

 1. Fold this super lightweight backpack into a pouch when you’re not using it for hikes and beach days.

 I own this and recently used it while hiking and for beach days on a Greek vacation!
 It may be lightweight and look small, but it’s seriously tough without weighing you down as you schlep up a hill.